 For both undergraduate and graduate students, make sure to check your college’s website as they will also be likely to list scholarships that local organizations and alumni have made available to students of the college.
 If you prefer in-person help, schedule a time to go into your school’s financial aid office to talk through the options.

-Even if you’ve exhausted your local scholarship options, there are plenty more out there and it’s just a matter of choosing which are worth your time.
+Even if you’ve exhausted your local scholarship options, there are plenty more out there.
+It’s just a matter of choosing which are worth your time.
 Here are some resources to start your search:

 Make sure you filter strategically to find those for which you’re most likely to have a strong application.
 FastWeb, for example, lists scholarships by year of study, scholarships for veterans, scholarships for bilingual students… you name it.
 Make sure you’re only searching for scholarships that fit your profile.